Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsection{Campaign C: depth comparison}

 Campaign~C separates topology from signature placement.
-Methodologically, this is one of the most important parts of the study because it shows that increasing hierarchy depth does not behave as a simple monotonic penalty.
+This campaign shows that increasing hierarchy depth does not behave as a simple monotonic penalty.
 The cost of moving from depth~2 to depth~3 depends on which certificates become part of the effective chain observed during the handshake.